aman-ankur/yojna_khojna/memory-bank/progress.md

     *   Implemented multilingual capability with `xx_ent_wiki_sm` spaCy model.
     *   Created extensive domain dictionary with 12 categories for government schemes.
     *   Implemented bilingual term matching for Hindi/English pairs.
-    *   Added special extraction for monetary amounts, scheme names, etc.
+    *   Added special extraction for monetary amounts, scheme names, etc. **(Enhanced financial detection for amounts, percentages, installments - May 2025)**
     *   Implemented robust regex fallback for when spaCy is unavailable.
-    *   Added entity prioritization based on relevance to government schemes.
+    *   Added entity prioritization based on relevance to government schemes **(with higher priority for financial entities)**.
     *   Developed contextual follow-up query generation based on entity type.
     *   Created comprehensive test suite for entity extraction.
     *   Added documentation in memory-bank for entity extraction setup and strategy.